-This Nose Cone kit must be used for all Sprint Racing Title meetings, as well as any other meetings that specify their use in the Supplementary Regulations.
+This Nose Cone kit must be used for Sprint Racing meetings only when specified in the Supplementary Regulations.
+If used, then:

-- a) The use of a CIK-FIA homologated Nose Cone mounting kit (the "Mounting Kit") of the bodywork homologation period 2015 2021, is mandatory. - b) From the start of the first Heat until the conclusion of the Final, each driver must enter the out-grid area with the Nose Cone detached from their Kart. - c) A pit crew member, or the driver themselves, must mount the Nose Cone in the out-grid area under the supervision of a Scrutineer or an appointed Official. - d) From the commencement of the first Heat onwards, the Nose Cone must be in the correct position at all times during a Competition (see Section T.10.8). - e) If a Judge of Fact reports that the Nose Cone on one or more Karts, was no longer in the correct position, as the Karts return to, or arrive at the in-grid, an automatic penalty will be imposed on the Driver(s) concerned. - f) Should a Driver be found/proved to have intentionally replaced/adjusted a Nose Cone to the correct position, any time during a Competition, or as their Kart returned to, or arrived at the in-grid, they will be given a penalty of exclusion.
+- a) The use of the CIK-FIA homologated Nose Cone mounting kit (the "Mounting Kit") of the bodywork homologation period 2015 2021, is mandatory. - b) From the start of the first Heat until the conclusion of the Final, each driver must enter the out-grid area with the Nose Cone detached from their Kart. - c) A pit crew member, or the driver themselves, must mount the Nose Cone in the out-grid area under the supervision of a Scrutineer or an appointed Official. - d) From the commencement of the first Heat onwards, the Nose Cone must be in the correct position at all times during a Competition (see Section T.10.8). - e) If a Judge of Fact reports that the Nose Cone on one or more Karts, was no longer in the correct position, as the Karts return to, or arrive at the in-grid, an automatic penalty will be imposed on the Driver(s) concerned. - f) Should a Driver be found/proved to have intentionally replaced/adjusted a Nose Cone to the correct position, any time during a Competition, or as their Kart returned to, or arrived at the in-grid, they will be given a penalty of exclusion.